Fish and Wildlife Service, Interior.

 This proposed rule will not raise novel legal or policy issues.
 As stated above, the Service has been awarding grants to States and administering this program under the authority of the Coastal Wetlands Planning, Protection and Restoration Act since 1992.
 The purpose of this rule is to improve the process.

 Regulatory Flexibility Act

 This proposed rule will not have a significant economic effect on a substantial number of small entities as defined under the Regulatory Flexibility Act (5 U.S.C.
 601 et seq.).
 By law, the only eligible recipients of this grant program are coastal State and territory government agencies.
 Operating with interim guidance, we have given out grants since 1992.
 This proposed rule should not result in a major change to the Program.
-The Coastal Wetlands Planning, Protection and Restoration Act specifies an annual cap of $15 million that can be allocated to this program.
+The Coastal Wetlands Planning, Protection and Restoration Act specifies an annual cap of $15 million that can be allocated to this Start Printed Page 43558program.
 An initial Regulatory Flexibility Analysis is not required.
 Accordingly, a Small Entity Compliance Guide is also not required.

 Small Business Regulatory Enforcement Fairness Act

 This proposed rule is not a major rule under 5 U.S.C.
 804(2), the Small Business Regulatory Enforcement Fairness Act.
 This proposed rule will not have an annual effect on the economy of $100 million or more; will not cause a major increase in costs or prices for consumers, individual industries, Federal, State or local government agencies, or geographic regions; and will not have significant adverse effects on competition, employment, investment, productivity, innovation, or the ability of U.S.-based enterprises to compete with foreign-based enterprises.